AChriste3070/ACDragonheart/README.md

 ## Hi there 👋, I'm Allan, and I am currently a student.
 ## Coding is a hobby of mine that I've had for a while.
-## I am also a videogame enthusiast!
+## I am also a space science, physics, and math enthusiast.

 ## My pronouns are He/Him.